 These species face a very high risk of becoming extinct in the wild and require urgent action for their survival.
 Some well-known examples of endangered animals include chimpanzees, Asian elephants, bonobos, tigers, and red pandas.

 A species is considered vulnerable (VU) when the best evidence available shows that it meets any of the criteria listed in the above section.
 Species only need to meet one criterion to qualify as vulnerable.
-An animal with this status faces a high risk of extinction in the wild and should be prioritised in terms of conservation efforts.
+An animal with this status faces a high risk of extinction in the wild and should be prioritized in terms of conservation efforts.

 A near threatened (NT) status applies to species that have been evaluated against the Red List criteria and don’t qualify for critically endangered, endangered,” or vulnerable status.
 However, they are close to qualifying for a threatened category or are likely to qualify in the near future.